UTEP-Parallel-Computing/parallel-computing-matrix-multiply-maguilar15/report.md

 # Parallel Matrix Multiply Report
 Manuel Aguilar

-## What problems you encountered completing the assignment and how you overcame them
+### What problems you encountered completing the assignment and how you overcame them

 Learning the library **pymp** is challenging.
 Learning this library is challenging to me because of its use of context.
 Performing parallel operations must be inside a **with** block in python.
 This limits the scoping of variables accessible outside the **with** block.
 Installing the **pymp** library was not as challenging as I thought.
 I was able to recreate the *parallel computing VM* using pip inside my python environment.

-## Any problems you weren't able to overcome or any bugs still left in the program
+### Any problems you weren't able to overcome or any bugs still left in the program

-No, problems with the lab.
+No problems were encountered with the lab.
 The parallel matrix algorithm does produce the correct result.
 This can be verified by using the **numpy** matrix multiplier function to compare results.

-## About how long it took you to complete the assignment
+### About how long it took you to complete the assignment

 It took me three days to complete the assignment.
 I first had to import the **pymp** library and learn the syntax.
 This is crucial in writing a parallel version of the sequential matrix multiply algorithm.
 I started by configuring my host machine to use the **pymp** library using pip.